Sabrina Harman: Sentencing

-In 2005, Harman was convicted on six of the seven counts she had been initially charged with, which related to the maltreatment of detainees, conspiracy relating to abuse, and dereliction of duty; She was sentenced to six months in prison the following day, for which she would serve approximately four months due to credit for time already served.
+In 2005, Harman was convicted on six of the seven counts with which she had been initially charged, related to the maltreatment of detainees, conspiracy relating to abuse, and dereliction of duty; she was sentenced to six months in prison the following day, for which she would serve approximately four months due to credit for time already served.
+Following the conviction, Harman's rank was reduced from a specialist to a private.

-Despite the gravity of the accusations involved, Harman received a fairly light sentence, serving just four months in prison.
-Throughout the case, various individuals, including two former prisoners at Abu Ghraib, proclaimed her innocent nature submitting testimonies in her defense, which were officially accepted by the court.
-These prisoners noted Harman’s 'gentle' treatment of detainees, something unusual compared to other guards at the facility, who generally saw the prisoners as more or less as a proxy for military intelligence – “She has no cruelty in her, even though she is an American woman, she was just like a sister.”
-Her defense attorney, Frank Spinner, said: “I felt very strongly in Sabrina Harman, I feel she’s a very naive, very innocent person. … She didn’t know how to react to that experience (at Abu Ghraib).”
+Throughout the case, various individuals, including two former prisoners at Abu Ghraib, submitted testimonies in her defense proclaiming her innocent nature, which were officially accepted by the court.
+These prisoners noted Harman’s 'gentle' treatment of detainees, something unusual compared to other guards at the facility, who generally saw the prisoners more or less as a proxy for military intelligence – “She has no cruelty in her, even though she is an American woman, she was just like a sister.”

 At her sentencing, Harman stated:As a soldier and military police officer, I failed my duties and failed my mission to protect and defend.
 I not only let down the people in Iraq, but I let down every single soldier that serves today.
 My actions potentially caused an increased hatred and insurgency towards the United States, putting soldiers and civilians at greater risk.
 I take full responsibility for my actions. ...
 The decisions I made were mine and mine alone.

 Harman's attorney said he hoped to see the military chain of command put on trial, rather than low-ranking reservists like Harman:

 "I don't think we can even begin to imagine the kind of environment that she was in.
 First of all, she wasn't trained to be a prison guard, so she didn't even know the basic rules.
 She wasn't trained in military intelligence.
 I don't think any American can really truly appreciate the stress that existed along with the fact they were undermanned and not trained to perform this mission."

 On February 4, 2010, the United States Court of Appeals for the Armed Forces unanimously upheld Harman's convictions.

+Later life

+Harman spoke about her experiences at Abu Ghraib in the documentary film Standard Operating Procedure (2008).